21 Nov Enterprise Investment Scheme

 The company must not be in difficulty and must have a permanent establishment in the UK (but does not need to be carrying on a qualifying trade wholly or mainly in the UK).

 Withdrawal of Reliefs

-The tax reliefs can be taken away if the EIS shares are disposed of within three years of issue, the company ceases to qualify as unquoted or trading, or the individual becomes connected with the company during the same year period.
-The tax relief may also be withdrawn if the investor receives value from the company in the period beginning two years before the issue of the shares to three years afterwards.
+The tax reliefs can take away if the EIS shares disposed of within three years of issue, the company ceases to qualify as unquoted or trading, or the individual becomes connected with the company during the same year period.
+The tax relief may also withdraw the investor receives value from the company in the period beginning two years before the issue of the shares to three years afterward.

 How We Can Help You

 Accotax can advise you on all aspects of qualification for both income tax and capital gains tax reliefs for EIS investments.